This is a comprehensive guide to help you buy the best adjustable weight bench for your home gym.

 Frame Tubing Size

-Look for adjustable benches with steel tubing that’s anywhere from 2” x 3” to 2” x 4” on key parts of frame.
+The best adjustable weight benches have steel tubing that’s anywhere from 2” x 3” to 2” x 4” on key parts of frame.

 Some great benches will have smaller tubing in certain parts of the frame, which is fine if done intelligently.
 An example of a bench that does this is the Rogue AB-3, which uses both 2” x 3” and 2” x 2” 11 gauge tubing.